SEX WORK TOOLKIT

 Public Litter

-The litter associated with sex work, particularly street-based sex work, is the source of much of the tension and conflict in the community.
-The presence of condoms, condom wrappers and drug paraphernalia outside and around businesses, residences and playgrounds not only creates a distasteful mess that people need to clean up, but also affects the health and safety of the area.
-It is often the debris associated with sex work, and not sex work itself that residents and businesses are concerned about.
+Litter associated with street-based sex work is the source of much of the tension and conflict in communities where street-based sex work occurs.
+The presence of condoms, condom wrappers and drug paraphernalia outside and around businesses, residences and playgrounds not only creates a mess that needs to be removed, but also affects the health and safety of the area.
+It is often the debris associated with sex work, and not sex work itself, that residents and businesses are concerned about.
 Discarded mattresses, often perceived to be associated with street-level sex work, are left in alleys and make it difficult for business or residents to access their properties.

-Call the above line for pick up or if you do decide to pickup a needle, it is important to dispose of them promptly and carefully.
+Call your local harm reduction and support organization for pick up, or if you do decide to pick up a needle, it is important to dispose of them promptly and carefully.

-- Use a pair of tongs or pliers, or a pair of thick leather gloves, to pick up these items.
+- Wear a pair of thick gardening or leather gloves along with a pair of tongs or pliers to pick up these items.

-- Discard syringes or needles in a puncture-proof container, preferably one intended for such purposes.
+- Discard needles in a puncture-proof container, preferably one intended for such purposes.
 Any plastic or metal container with a lid, such as a coffee can, will also do.
-Do not place these containers in your recycling bin.
+Do not place these containers in your recycling bin or garbage.
+Take them to a local harm reduction organization, clinic or pharmacy for disposal.

 - When you have finished, wash your hands carefully with soap and warm water.

-Teach children to NEVER touch needles, syringes or condoms, and to tell an adult immediately if they have found one.
+Teach children not to touch needles, glass pipes, or condoms, and to tell an adult immediately if they have found one.

-What to do if you prick yourself with a dirty needle
+What to do if you prick yourself with a used needle

 - If possible, put the injury below your heart to promote bleeding.
 Do not squeeze and do not put in your mouth.

-- Wash the area well with soap and water.
+- Immediately wash the area with warm soap and water for ten minutes.

 - Do not soak the wound in bleach.

-- Go to the nearest local health unit or hospital emergency department immediately for care.
+- Go to the nearest local health unit or hospital emergency department for care as soon as possible.

 *Remember* All blood and body fluids from any person are potentially infectious.